California Court Records

 - By phone: Call (916) 657–8098 to request driving records.

-- In-person: The same forms as the mail option must be filled out and submitted in person and a check of $5 at a DMV field office.
-Personal records are processed the same day while the DMV headquarters must first approve third party requests before release.
+- In-person: The same forms as the mail option should be filled out and submitted in person and a check of $5 at a DMV field office.
+Personal records are processed the same day while an approval from the DMV headquarters is typically required for third party requests before release.

 - Online: Fill out the driver record request form online and submit.
 Users are required to create an account with the website to use the access tool.
 Requests require a $2 processing fee.